yyu-k/udemy_seoblog/README.md

 <h5>General<h5>
 1. Replaced process.browser with typeof window === 'object'.
 2. express-jwt: The decoded JWT payload is now available as req.auth rather than req.user
-2. express-jwt: The decoded JWT payload is now available as req.auth rather than req.user